Phonon-induced rotation of the electronic nematic director in superconducting Bi$_{2}$Se$_{3}$: Concluding remarks

 In lattices with threefold or sixfold rotational symmetry, the nematic order parameter is defined not only by an amplitude, but also by the orientation of the nematic director $\alpha$.
 Usually, one expects this director to align with a high-symmetry direction of the crystal, $\alpha=\alpha_{s}$.
 In this work, we have shown that the orientation of the nematic director can be fundamentally changed by the nemato-elastic coupling, due to the long-range nematic interactions mediated by the acoustic phonons.
 This is the case for any $Z_{3}$-Potts nematic order in trigonal lattices with point groups $\mathsf{D_{3d}}$, $\mathsf{D_{3}}$, $\mathsf{C_{3v}}$, $\mathsf{S_{6}}$ and $\mathsf{C_{3}}$, but not for hexagonal lattices with point groups $\mathsf{D_{6h}}$, $\mathsf{D_{6}}$, $\mathsf{C_{6h}}$, $\mathsf{C_{6v}}$, $\mathsf{D_{3h}}$, $\mathsf{C_{3h}}$ and $\mathsf{C_{6}}$.
 This is a consequence of the fact that only in the former groups the in-plane shear strain $\boldsymbol{\epsilon}^{E_{g},1}=(\epsilon_{11}-\epsilon_{22},-2\epsilon_{12})^{T}$ and out-of-plane shear strain $\boldsymbol{\epsilon}^{E_{g},2}=(2\epsilon_{23},-2\epsilon_{31})^{T}$ transform as the same two-dimensional irreducible representation, which results in the emergence of a symmetry-allowed elastic constant $c_{14}$.
 By minimizing the acoustic-phonon renormalized nematic action, we found that when either $c_{14}$ or the nemato-elastic coupling overcomes a threshold value, the nematic director unlocks from the high-symmetry directions ($\alpha\neq\alpha_{s}$), resulting in the breaking of a residual twofold rotational symmetry with respect to an in-plane axis, $C_{2x}$.

 In doped $\mathrm{Bi_{2}Se_{3}}$, with point group $\mathsf{D_{3d}}$, the value of $c_{14}$ extracted from first-principles calculations place the system in the regime where the nematic director is rotated with respect to the high-symmetry directions.
 In this regime, the number of non-equivalent nematic directors doubles from three to six, and each director is associated with four momentum-space directions for which the nematic susceptibility is large.
-Moreover, we showed that the breaking of $C_{2x}$ is manifested not only by a triclinic distortion of the lattice, but also by an in-plane critical field curve that retains only inversion symmetry.
+Moreover, we showed that the breaking of $C_{2x}$ is manifested not only by a triclinic distortion of the lattice, but also by an in-plane critical field curve that retains only inversion symmetry and by the complete removal of any point nodes that could otherwise exist inside the superconducting state.
 Experimental verification of these features would provide strong evidence for the fundamental impact of the lattice on the nematic superconducting state of doped $\mathrm{Bi_{2}Se_{3}}$.
+In this regard, we note that Refs. \citep{Du2016,Kuntsevich2018,Kuntsevich2019,Tao2018} reported a mismatch between the long-axis of the in-plane $H_{c2}$ ``ellipse'' and the lattice axes, which would be consistent with our model.